Shearing approach to gauge-invariant Trotterization: Example: Compact U(1) plaquettes

 Looking toward Trotterization, let us express the sheared plaquette as $ \hat{\lambda}_1^+ \hat{\Pi} $, where

-$\hat{\Pi}$ is a projector on to the states in the electric hypercube not annihilated by $ \hat{U}_{\square} $, after it has been sheared.
+$\hat{\Pi}$ is a projector on to the states in the electric hypercube not destroyed by $ \hat{U}_{\square} $, after it has been sheared.
 Substituting for $ \hat{\lambda}^{\pm} $ and simplifying as in the toy example, we find that the Hamiltonian term that needs to be simulated in the sheared basis is given by

 Like in the two-link model, $ \hat{H}_e $ and $ \hat{H}_o $ are essentially controlled $X$-rotations on a single qubit, and they can be simulated separately in a Trotter-Suzuki expansion without violating gauge invariance.
-A quantum circuit for this (the counterpart to Fig. \ref{fig:toyPlaqTrott}) is provided in the Supplemental Material.
+A quantum circuit for this (the counterpart to Fig. \ref{fig:toyPlaqTrott}) is provided in Fig.~\ref{fig:fullPlaqCircuit} of the Appendix.